jiangnianshun/django-mdict/doc/doc_en/doc_es.md

 4. (Skipable) It is recommended that es allocate 4g or more memory during query and indexing, modify the parameters -Xms1g and -Xmx1g in config/jvm.options, change 1 to 4, and restart es to take effect.

-8.10.2 SSL needs to be turned off.
+8.10.2 needs to turn off SSL.
 The following settings in config/elasticsearch.yml are set to false, xpack.security.enabled, xpack.security.enrollment.enabled, xpack.security.http.ssl:xpack.security.transport.ssl.

 5. Run elasticsearch/bin/elasticsearch.bat to start es.